xleon/I18N-Portable/README.md

 - Very tiny: less than 10kb.
 - No dependencies.
 - Pure PCL, no platform code
-- Unit Tested with 100% code coverage.
+- Unit Tested with nearly 100% code coverage.

 ### Install